subhan9net/Subhan-Ahmad/README.md

 [![](https://visitcount.itsvg.in/api?id=subhan9net&icon=2&color=12)](https://visitcount.itsvg.in)

 # 🕊 About Me:
-Hey there!
-I'm Subhan, a content creator and a web developer (mainly frontend).<br>I'm currently learning MERN stack and JS frameworks.
+Greetings!
+I'm Subhan, a 16 year old teenager currently studying in High School 10th grade. <br>I'm a content creator and web developer and also an aspiring entrepreneur.<br>I'm currently honing my skills in JavaScript and its frameworks.
 📧: subhan9.net@gmail.com